 A favourite with locals, Melkbosstrand is the quintessential seaside village and a popular water sports location.
 Home to The Lodge at Atlantic Beach.

-‘Melkbosstrand’ literally translates to ‘milk bush beach’ and refers to the Euphorbiaceae bushes which grow on sand dunes in the area and which give off a milky latex-like substance.
+Melkbosstrand literally translates to ‘milk bush beach’ and refers to the Euphorbiaceae bushes which grow on sand dunes in the area and which give off a milky latex-like substance.
 A favourite with locals, Melkbos is the quintessential seaside village, but with all the amenities one could wish for, including several inviting beachfront restaurants, modern supermarkets and ATMs.
-Melkbosstrand is a Blue Flag Beach.
+Melkbosstrand is a Blue Flag Beach and is located on the West Coast Way Culture Route.
 Blue Flag is a world-renowned eco-certification for beaches and marinas.
 When you see a Blue Flag flying, you know a beach or marina is clean and accessible; has great water quality; meets high safety standards; and is working hard to protect local shorelines and ecosystems.

 The long Main Beach is backed by green lawns that are perfect for sand-free picnics, and there are several cafés and restaurants dotted along Beach Road.
 A popular water sports beach, conditions are superb for wind and kite surfing and surf skiers and the calm waters also make Melkbosstrand ideal for sea kayakers to enjoy long paddles along the coast.
 However, there is enough of a wave to also keep the surfers happy at two spots known as Beach Road and Captains.